 Investing can be a complicated process.
 One of the most popular forms of investment is an ETF – an Exchange Trade Fund.
 They’ve been available since the 1990s and are common components of a financial portfolio – especially for first-time investors.
-Read on to learn more about what they are, why you should consider adding one to your portfolio and how to wisely invest in them.
+Read our short ETF guide to learn more about what they are, why you should consider adding one to your portfolio and how to wisely invest in them.

 What is an ETF?